 Cynthia Hudley, PhD

 Dionne Jones, PhD

 Ruth Riding-Malon, PhD

 We could not begin to do what we do without the efforts of a core group of giving and gracious individuals.
-Please help us in recognizing the selfless contributions of the 2012 Committee on Socioeconomic Status.
-We invite you to share in this journey of progress.
-As always, you will find at the conclusion of this issue information on how you can become involved in the work of OSES and CSES, by either joining the SES Network Listserv, serving as a formal monitor, or future board service.
+As always this journey continues and we invite you to join us.
+You will find at the conclusion of this issue information on how you can become involved in the work of OSES and CSES, by joining the SES Network Listserv, serving as a formal monitor or serving on a future committee.
 If you have any questions, please contact us.